agiliq/building-multi-tenant-applications-with-django/source/isolated-database.rst

             return None

-However, none of the methods in a Router class take request as an argument.
+However, none of the methods in a Router class take request as an argument, which means there is no way for a router to call :code:`tenant_db_from_request`.
 So we will need a way to pass the tenant data to the router.

 Per tenant database routing using middlewares
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

 We will use a middleware to calculate the DB to use.
-However, we will need some way to pass it to the router.
+We will also need some way to pass it to the router.
 We are going to use a threadlocal variable to do this.

 What are threadlocal variables?
 =================================

-Threadlocal variables which you need to be accessible during the whole life-cycle of the thread, but you don't want it to be accessible or to leak between threads. threadlocal variables are discouraged in Django but they are a clean way for us to pass the data down the stack to the routers.
+Threadlocal variables are variables which you need to be accessible during the whole life-cycle of the thread, but you don't want it to be accessible or to leak between threads. threadlocal variables are discouraged in Django but they are a clean way for us to pass the data down the stack to the routers.

 You create a threadlocal variable at the top of the module like this :code:`_threadlocal = threading.local()`.